 Call for papers

-We invite researchers, scientists, and professionals from across the globe to contribute to the IV International Conference on Advances in Applied Physics and Mathematics for Energy, Environment and Earth Science (AAPM-IV 2026).
+We invite researchers, scientists, and professionals from around the world to contribute to the IV International Conference on Advances in Applied Physics and Mathematics (AAPM-IV 2025).

-The conference aims to foster collaboration and dialogue among experts from academia, industry, R&D organizations, and government departments, all united by a shared commitment to advancing knowledge in applied physics and mathematics for the betterment of energy systems, environmental sustainability, and earth science.
+The conference aims to foster collaboration and dialogue among experts from academia, industry, R&D organizations, and government institutions, all united by a shared commitment to advancing knowledge in applied physics and mathematics to address global challenges in energy systems, environmental sustainability, earth sciences, and advanced materials.

 Publication